HUPO-PSI/usi/CollectionIdentifiers.md

 (http://proteomecentral.proteomexchange.org/dataset/PXD017269).
 The PXDnnnnnn SHOULD be used for all proteomics mass spectrometry datasets that have been registered at ProteomeXchange.

-2. MSVnnnnnnnnn - A collection identifier for a datasets contained at the MassIVE repsositorym such as MSV000078556.
+2. MSVnnnnnnnnn - A collection identifier for a datasets contained at the MassIVE repsository, such as MSV000078556.
 This type of identifier SHOULD only be used when there is not a corresponding PXDnnnnnn identifier for the dataset, as is often the case for metabolomics datasets.

-3. RPXDnnnnnn - a ProteomeXchange identifier for a reprocessed dataset of the form RPXDnnnnnn, such as RPXD006668 (http://proteomecentral.proteomexchange.org/dataset/RPXD006668).
+3. RPXDnnnnnn - A ProteomeXchange identifier for a reprocessed dataset of the form RPXDnnnnnn, such as RPXD006668 (http://proteomecentral.proteomexchange.org/dataset/RPXD006668).
 The RPXDnnnnnn SHOULD ONLY be used when there is no corresponding PXDnnnnnn identifier available (as in the case where an RPXDnnnnnn dataset derives from a non-ProteomeXchange dataset.)
 The PXDnnnnnn identifier should always be used when possible.